© James Hyland 1998-2021

-Brother Wolf was established in 1998 by James Hyland and in the 19 years since has produced award-winning theatre, TV, film, and radio productions.
+Brother Wolf was established in 1998 by James Hyland and in the 23 years since has created award-winning productions which have been presented at some of the most prestigious venues in the UK such as The Royal Albert Hall, The Lyric and The Alban Arena.
 The company's manifesto was to produce cutting edge drama and comedy with the focus on original material and new adaptations of literary classics.
 Its first production was 'Dead Meat', a grotesque farce written by James Hyland.
-Opening to rave reviews this was quickly followed by the equally successful 'Play the Game', a dark lampoon, also written by Hyland.
+Opening to rave reviews this was quickly followed by the equally successful 'Play the Game', a dark lampoon, also written by James.
 Before long the company had moved into television and radio production, culminating in the underground hit 'The London Shadow Show', a sketch-based comedy series inspired by the penny gaffs of Victorian London.
 The core of the repertoire has always been to produce fresh and challenging productions.
-Three of its most notable touring productions are 'A Christmas Carol - As told by Jacob Marley (deceased)', 'Fagin's Last Hour', and 'Strange Case of Dr Jekyll and Mr Hyde'.
+Three of its most long-running touring productions are 'A Christmas Carol - As told by Jacob Marley (deceased)', 'Fagin's Last Hour', and 'Strange Case of Dr Jekyll and Mr Hyde'.

 Following the box office success of several nationwide tours, 'A Christmas Carol - As told by Jacob Marley (deceased)' and its creator, James Hyland, were honoured in 2012 with the award for Best Performer in Theatre (Fringe Report Awards 2012) and a nomination for The London Theatre Award (London Awards for Art and Performance 2012).
 John Park, Director of the Fringe Report Awards, said "The award celebrates the work of James Hyland, actor, and in particular his creation and delivery of 'A Christmas Carol - As told by Jacob Marley (deceased)'.
 It reflects his fine work as an actor in film, TV, radio and theatre in a remarkable range of productions."